How Much Does A Septic Tank System Cost?

-- Leach Field – A drain or leach field will typically cost between $2,000 to $10,000.
+- Leach Field – A drain or leach field costs $3,000 to $15,000.
 Lay the filtration materials or leach field – $9–$12 per linear foot.
 Add $25–$33 per linear foot of vitrified clay pipe from the house to the septic tank.

 - Inspection and testing – Pass all checks and final inspection and testing – Building permits cost about $250 to $450, and your local health department will determine which permits are required.

 - Pump Alarm – Add $720 for a high-water or pump failure alarm.
 Other add-ons and septic tank repairs cost $600 to $3,000 on average.

 - Landscaping costs – Include the costs of any landscaping needed once the tank is installed and dirt has been backfilled over it.

 Cost to Install a Septic System Leach Field

 The average cost to install a septic system drain or leach field is $3,000 to $15,000.
 Septic sewer drain fields or leach lines are built with unsaturated paper, piping, and gravel.
 The fields are excavated, and 4 PVC pipe is laid in 3' deep by 1' wide trenches, after which it’s backfilled, and excess soil is disposed of properly.

 - With 36" gravel base – $30/LF